 For more information about OAuth client ID, see Using OAuth 2.0 to Access Google APIs in the Google Cloud Documentation.
 For step-by-step instructions, see Setting up OAuth 2.0 in the Google Help documentation.

 - Service account key: A service account key is a special type of Google account that belongs to your application instead of to an individual end-user.
 Your application calls Google APIs on behalf of the service account, so users aren't directly involved.
 For more information about Service account keys, see Understanding service accounts in the Google Cloud Documentation.

 - Follow the applicable instructions (listed below) to add your selected credentials.

 Now that you have enabled APIs and added credentials, you can build automation projects that include Google Vision activities.

-Use of the software developed and provided by UiPath in connection with any Google software is subject to the UiPath Open Platform Activity License Agreement.
-Google software and services used in conjunction with the UiPath software may be accessed and used in accordance with Google Terms and any other applicable agreements, policies or guidelines as made available by Google.*
+The use of the software developed and provided by UiPath in connection with any Google software is subject to the UiPath Open Platform Activity License Agreement.
+Google software and services used in conjunction with the UiPath software may be accessed and used in accordance with Google Terms and any other applicable agreements, policies, or guidelines as made available by Google.*